What’s Next For Industry 4.0?

 We’re responding to changing customer lifestyles and needs, too.
 Solutions such as FedEx Delivery Manager® empower the end customer to manage their packages from their mobiles, scheduling deliveries and choosing from several delivery options at their convenience.

-Autonomy is imminent, too.
+Autonomy is also here to stay.
 The logistics industry anticipates widespread adoption of autonomous vehicles in the shipping sector in the next decade or so, plus further automation of large long-haul vehicles.

-It’s clear that embracing Industry 4.0 will bring greater productivity and rapid innovation at reduced costs.
-4.0 will help in the rapid evolution of a new ecosystem in which partners (vendors or suppliers and end customers) will all come together to create use cases and definitive standards.
+But we see rapid evolution of a new ecosystem in which partners (vendors or suppliers and end customers) will all come together to create use cases and definitive standards for smarter business operations.
 Greater collaboration, better efficiency - sounds like good news for us all.